chef/chef-web-docs/chef_master/source/resource_systemd_unit.rst

 ``content``
    **Ruby Type:** String, Hash

    A string or hash that contains a systemd `unit file <https://www.freedesktop.org/software/systemd/man/systemd.unit.html>`_ definition that describes the properties of systemd-managed entities, such as services, sockets, devices, and so on.
+In Chef 14.4, repeatable options can be implemented with an array.

 ``triggers_reload``
    **Ruby Type:** True, False